 For Linux: The evaluator shall ensure that the application can successfully run on a system with SELinux enabled and enforcing.

 For Solaris: The evaluator shall ensure that the application can run with Solaris Trusted Extensions enabled and enforcing.

-For Mac OS X: The evaluator shall ensure that the application can successfully run on the latest version of OS X.
+For macOS: The evaluator shall ensure that the application can successfully run on macOS without disabling any security features.